 Top Shade Garden Plants

-Discover beautiful and easy-to-grow plant varieties to add color and interest to shaded spots in your garden or landscape.
+Discover beautiful and easy-to-grow shade plants to add color and interest to shaded spots in your garden or landscape.

-Hostas are among the showiest and easy-to-grow perennials in the shade.
-They also offer the most variety of any shade plant.
+Hostas are among the showiest and easy-to-grow perennial plants that grow in shade.
+They also offer the most variety of any of the multiple shade plants.
 Choose from miniatures that stay only a couple of inches wide or giants that sprawl 6 feet across or more.
 Look for leaves in shades of green, blue, white, chartreuse, and gold, with many cultivars being variegated.
 Some hosta flowers are very fragrant.
 Hostas are hardy in Zones 3-8.

 Top picks: 'Blue Mouse Ears' offers silvery-blue leaves and stays 1 foot wide; 'Frances Williams' offers thick, blue-green leaves edged in chartreuse and grows 2 feet wide; 'Sum and Substance' offers chartreuse leaves and grows 6 feet wide.